 5) Honour: Always aiming to do the right thing with character, humility and integrity.

-I am a business leader, coach, and consultant based in the UK, working mainly with privately-owned businesses who are seeking growth in the UK and North America.
+I am an executive and team coach and mentor based in the UK, working mainly with privately-owned businesses who are seeking growth in the UK and North America.
 I have been in business-to-business sales for 30 years and build long-term working relationships by providing exceptional value.